shenapse/tesseract-zip-pdf-dir/README.md

 ## About

-This repository provides python scripts that read a pdf or a zip file and output a text file using tesseract OCR engine.
+This repository provides python scripts that read a pdf/zip file and output a text file using tesseract OCR engine.
 You might think of it as running a command like

 ```bash
 tesseract your_file.zip output_dir -l eng --psm 6